kartarkat/Mystudents1/README.md

 # Mystudents1
-Actually this project was created by my students ,i was been a speaker to Android app development program ,and I teached students to build their own app from the scratch , at the end of the day ,a group of students made this app , As a motivation i launched this app in playstore and shared it in here.
+Actually this project was created by my students ,i have been a tutor to Android app development program ,and I taught the students to build their own app from the scratch , at the end of the day ,one of the team  made this app , In  order to motivate them , i launched this app in playstore and shared it in here.
 THANK YOU